Vai alla homepage

 19 anni di esperienza

-Dr. Jirachai Pisutbenya is a spine surgeon.
-He specializes in endoscopic and minimally invasive spine surgery.
-He also treats adult spinal deformity and cervical spine disorders.
+Dr. Jirachai Pisutbenya is an orthopedic spine surgeon at KDMS Specialized Orthopedic Hospital in Bangkok.
+He focuses on endoscopic and minimally invasive spine surgery techniques.
+Dr. Pisutbenya treats adult spinal deformity and cervical spine disorders.
+He earned his medical degree and spinal surgery specialization at Mahidol University.

 verificato